sstadick/cargo-bundle-licenses/README.md

 cargo bundle-licenses --format yaml --output CI.yaml --previous THIRDPARTY.yml --check-previous
 ```

+To aid in copy-pasting licenses that couldn't be found for one reason other another the [esc](https://github.com/sstadick/esc) tool can be used to properly create escaped license strings to drop into the format of your choosing.

 ## Formats

 Currently the supported formats are `json`, `yaml`, and `toml`.
 A more human readable format that is closer to a classical THIRDPARTY file and already has `serde` support is being actively sought.
 Please create an issue or PR if you have an idea for this.